wescpy/analyze_gsimg/README.md

 - A GCP project with an active billing account
 - Familiarity with operating system terminal/shell commands
 - Basic skills in [Python](http://python.org) (code is 2/3-compatible)
-- Experience using Google APIs not required for tutorial but may help when reading the code
+- Experience using Google APIs not required for codelab but may help when reading the code

 | :memo: **NOTE for GCP developers**: |
 |:---------------------------|